divvi-xyz/docs/scripts/README.md

 This will:

 - Auto-generate pages from `.md`/`.mdx` files in the specified folder
+- **Automatically create nested groups for subdirectories**
-- Sort alphabetically
+- Sort alphabetically (files first, then subdirectory groups)
+- Preserve original folder names exactly (no case changes)
 - Use existing `docs.json` if present in the folder
-- Support nested group structures
+- Support deeply nested structures
 - Apply proper path prefixes

 ## ✨ **Key Features**